-Passwords should not be shared and access to computer systems must be kept confidential except on the express request of the headteacher or systems manager.
+Passwords should not be shared and access to computer systems must be kept confidential except on the express request of the Executive Headteacher or Head of School or systems manager.
 Breaches of this confidentiality may be subject to disciplinary action.

-School equipment that is used outside the premises, e.g. laptops, will be returned to the school when the employee leaves employment or if requested to do so by the headteacher.
+School equipment that is used outside the premises, e.g. laptops, will be returned to the school when the employee leaves employment or if requested to do so by the Executive Headteacher or Head of School.